 But still, Slack is a popular tool claiming to be “the hub for your team and your work.”
 This is exactly what unites it with Basecamp that positions as a tool that “combines all the tools teams need in a single, straightforward package.”

 Through the years, Basecamp has made quite a journey.
 When it started in 2004, it was simply an internal tool used by 37signals team.
-Now it has already 2,838,046 accounts signed up in 2018.
+Now it has already nearly 16 million users worldwide in 2024.

 Of course, the tools have different basic functions.
 Slack, is first and foremost a communication app, while Basecamp is a project management software.
 However, the apps do have some similar features.